yxzhao95/NYPD_Complaint_Analysis_Python_Spark/README.md

 # NYPD_Complaint_Analysis_Python_Spark

 ## Problem Description:
-As more and more people have been vaccinated in the US, there has been a significant travel rebound.
+As more people are vaccinated in the US, there has been a significant travel rebound.
 New York City has always been the top 10 traveling destinations in the US.
 Its shopping and food selections attract people from all over the country.
 Safety is perhaps the number one concern in any trip.
 Therefore, this project aims to explore some criminal patterns in NYC and deliver some traveling insights and suggestions to the visitors using the data from NYPD.
 In addition, I'm currently located in NYC, so I'd like to know more about the criminal patterns in the city and try to avoid any unpleasant incidents.
 ## Project Objectives:
   1. The number of complaints for different category
   2. The number of complaints for different district